-The following webinar covers the key measures that organisations should undertake during this time to adjust to the new needs and emerging legal challenges within the privacy and data transfers domain:
+The following webinar covers the key measures that organisations should undertake.
+This time to adjust to the new needs and emerging legal challenges within the privacy and data transfers domain:

 As of the 31st of January, 2020 standard data transfers between businesses were permissible for the time being without being subject to any additional safeguards.

-Ultimately however the scenario plays out, businesses will be required to overhaul their compliance framework and strategy for engaging with their EU customers, for most businesses it would be preferable for the first scenario to occur, as it will be the least disruptive.
+Ultimately however the scenario plays out, businesses will require to overhaul their compliance framework.
+And strategy for engaging with their EU customers.

 In terms of the GDPR, businesses in the UK will still have to commit to the general principles and framework currently in place after the transition period, by virtue of the Data Protection Act 2018.
-Under this, there will not be many changes to the level of compliance required, policies and procedures will still have to be put into place, processing of data will have to remain limited to the purposes for which it was collected, etc.
+Under this, there are not many changes to the level of compliance requirement.
+Policies and procedures will still have to put into place.
+Processing of data will have to limit to the purposes for which it collects, etc.

-The obligations within the UK may then be subject to change as amendments are made over time and dependent on the wishes of the government of the day.
+The obligations within the UK may then be subject to change.
 Though if adequacy remains a key pursuit of trade policy with the EU, then it is unlikely to change dramatically.

-Though once outside the EU, in accordance with the ICO guidance, businesses that are processing personal data in the EU without a physical presence will be required under Article 27 of the GDPR to appoint an EU Representative.
-That will serve as the first point of contact between EU citizens and regulators, in making enquiries and complaints related to data protection.
-The appointment of an EU representative will be required even if an adequacy decision is made.
+Though once outside the EU.
+In accordance with the ICO guidance.
+Businesses that are processing personal data in the EU without a physical presence will require under Article 27 of the GDPR to appoint an EU Representative.
+That will serve as the first point of contact between EU citizens and regulators, in making enquiries and complaints.
+The appointment of an EU representative will require even if an adequacy decision is there.

 What is the status in relation to non-EU countries who have been granted adequacy decisions and transfers between them and the UK?

-For the jurisdictions that are currently subject to EU Adequacy decisions including Andorra, Argentina, Canada (commercial organisations), Faroe Islands, Guernsey, Israel, Isle of Man, Japan, Jersey, New Zealand, Switzerland, Uruguay and the United States of America (post the Privacy Shield framework dismissal), the free transfer between these countries and the UK may become restrictive following the UK’s formal exit as Schrems II applies to the UK now.
-ICO has recommended that the proper transfer tools should be considered within the timeframe.
+For the jurisdictions that are currently subject to EU Adequacy decisions.
+Including Andorra, Argentina, Canada (commercial organisations).
+Faroe Islands, Guernsey, Israel, Isle of Man, Japan, Jersey, New Zealand.
+Switzerland, Uruguay and the United States of America (post the Privacy Shield framework dismissal).
+The free transfer between these countries and the UK may become restrictive following the UK’s formal exit as Schrems II applies to the UK now.
+ICO has recommends that the proper transfer tools should consider within the timeframe.

 What are the key aspects businesses should take into account?

 In light of Brexit, businesses that are processing data will have to navigate further uncertainty, during the transition period.
-In light of this, businesses should prepare for the worst-case scenario, which is that the UK leaves without a deal and is deemed as providing adequate protection.
+According to this, businesses should prepare for the worst-case scenario.
+Which is that the UK leaves without a deal and is deem as providing adequate protection.

-In terms of this preparation, businesses should ensure that they are compliant to the standards expected under the GDPR, along with making arrangements to appoint an EU representative in an EU member state where they are collecting data but lack a formal presence.
+As terms of this preparation, businesses should ensure that they are compliant to the standards expected under the GDPR.
+Also with making arrangements to appoint an EU representative in an EU member state where they are collecting data but lack a formal presence.

-There are concerns around the UK’s surveillance capabilities and access to personal data of individuals based in the EU but not in the UK.
+There are concerns around the UK’s surveillance capabilities.
+And access to personal data of individuals based in the EU but not in the UK.
 The adequacy decision is also contingent to the Free Trade Agreement decision.
-They are both interlinked and can yield benefits and complications for the businesses in the EU and the UK depending on how they pan out.

 What are the obligations on businesses currently?

 For the next one month, before the year 2021 begins, businesses must consult and define their post-Brexit privacy compliance strategies.
-This means appointing a EU/UK Representative if required after consultation with a privacy expert as well as ensuring that all data transfer and processing activities are meeting the GDPR and Data Protection guidelines.
-Failure to comply can result in a fine of apx £9 million pounds should a violation be found in your business.
+This means appointing a EU/UK Representative if required after consultation with a privacy expert.
+As well as ensuring that all data transfer and processing activities are meeting the GDPR and Data Protection guidelines.
+Failure to comply can result in a fine of apx £9 million pounds should a violation found in your business.

 How can you ensure your business is privacy compliant at the end of the Brexit transition period?

 The UK has 30 days to become fully compliant with the Brexit data protection policies and data transfer measures under the GDPR.
-All requirements must be met before 1st of January 2021, which is a month from today.
-As a courtesy to you, Seers is offering 30 minutes free consultation with a leading Privacy Expert to help you prepare for Brexit and become compliant with data privacy regulations.
+All requirements must meet before 1st of January 2021, which is a month from today.
+As a courtesy to you.
+Seers is offering 30 minutes free consultation with a leading Privacy Expert.
+To help you prepare for Brexit and become compliant with data privacy regulations.